verbio-technologies/cpp-verbio-speech-center/README.md

 ### Compile

-You can use cmake to compile the code:
+You can use cmake to compile the code.

 From `/build`:
 ```shell
 cmake --build . --target all